-Soon, tulips, daffodils and hyacinth will be blooming and buds will appear on the Crab Apple tree in the side yard.
+Soon, tulips, daffodils, lilacs and hyacinth will be blooming and buds will burst open on the Crab Apple tree in the side yard.
 And there will be weekends filled with cleanup time with the fallen trees.

 We had been shopping for a new home over several months and after visiting listing after listing after listing, were a little discouraged and not very happy with what was on the market.
 Then I came across one that peaked my interest and thought we should check it out.
 My husband was playing in a golf tournament early Mothers’ Day morning and my daughter and I were to meet him at the country club for brunch…a perfect opportunity to check out the property located in the historic part of a small New England town.

-Long story short…we did tour the inside and I brought my husband back later that day to show him the little gem I found.
-We made an offer that day, it was accepted and we moved in over Memorial Day weekend, just 26 days later.
-So this time of year is very special to me and as I anticipate the crab and lilacs showing off their beautiful blooms in the weeks to come, spring fever is returning.
+Long story short…we did tour the inside and I brought my husband back later that day to show him the gem I found.
+We made an offer that day, it was accepted and we moved in over Memorial Day weekend, just 26 days later…25 years ago.
+So this time of year is very special to me and as I anticipate the crab and lilacs showing off their beautiful blooms in the weeks to come, spring fever is returning again.

 Harbingers of Spring in New England

 Chipmunks are out of hibernation and when the ice finally melts, I will hear the high pitch chirping of the peepers that live in the pond across the road.
 Red headed woodpeckers can be seen on the suet feeder daily.
-They don’t like to share, so the white breasted nuthatches, tufted titmouse and chickadees perch patiently on the branches of the old crab in wait.
+They don’t like to share, so the white breasted nuthatches, tufted titmouse and chickadees perch patiently on the branches of the Crab Apple tree in wait.
 Bluebirds are back and are stunning to look at.
-And my favorite…the cardinal.
+And my favorite…the cardinals.

 Robins are returning from their migration down south and honking Canadian geese can be seen flying in formation overhead.